-This recipe features cinnamon, nutmeg, and optional baking powder along with flour, salt, sugar and water.
+This recipe features cinnamon, nutmeg, and optional baking powder along with flour, salt, sugar, and water.

-- 1 cup all-purpose flour
+1 cup all-purpose flour

-- 1/8 teaspoon ground cinnamon
+1/8 teaspoon ground cinnamon

-- 1/8 teaspoon grated nutmeg
+1/8 teaspoon grated nutmeg

-- 1/8 teaspoon salt
+1/8 teaspoon kosher salt

 1 teaspoon sugar

-- 1 teaspoon baking powder (optional)
+1 teaspoon baking powder, optional

-- 5 tablespoons Water
+5 tablespoons water